Gloucester and Sharpness Canal: Modern times

 In 1905 traffic exceeded one million tons for the first time.
 Oil was added to the list of cargoes carried by the canal, with bulk oil carriers taking fuel to storage tanks sited to the south of Gloucester.
 In 1937 the canal was navigated by the submarines HMS H33 and HMS H49.
 The canal was nationalized in 1948.
-At the same time the Sharpness Dock Police which had policed the dock since 1874 were absorbed into the British Transport Police.
+At the same time the Sharpness Dock Police, which had policed the dock since 1874, were absorbed into the British Transport Police.

 In 1955 the Board of Survey of Canals and Inland Waterways released a report that, among other things, described the Gloucester and Sharpness Canal as carrying substantial traffic and offering scope for commercial development.

 The River Cam, which is subject to accretion due to industrial and agricultural runoff, is an important feeder for the Gloucester and Sharpness Canal.
 It was formerly navigable as the Cambridge Arm with one entrance lock leading to a basin and wharf at Cambridge, the limit of navigation due to mill weirs and low bridges on the Bristol to Gloucester road.
 The lock was missing and the basin abandoned by 1901.
-Most of the straightened channel has survived as flood defence improvements and is potentially still navigable, but the entrance is now blocked by a very low bridge at the site of the former lock.
+Most of the straightened channel has survived as flood defence measures and is potentially still navigable, but the entrance is now blocked by a low bridge at the site of the former lock.

-By the mid-1980s commercial traffic had largely come to a halt with the canal being given over to pleasure cruisers with the exception of a few passages by grain barges.
+By the mid-1980s commercial traffic had largely come to a halt, the canal being given over to pleasure cruisers with the exception of a few passages by grain barges.
 The oil trade ceased in 1985 with the closure of the petroleum depot at Quedgeley.
-In order to allow the A430 Gloucester southwestern bypass to be built the canal had to be diverted.
+To allow the A430 Gloucester southwestern bypass to be built, the canal had to be diverted.
 This new cut eliminated a major problem which had plagued commercial traffic since opening: the sharp double bend in the canal.
 The new section of channel was opened on 6 May 2006.
-In January 2009 a project began to replace the Patch Bridge swing bridge with a motor powered design instead of the former hand-cranked system.
+In January 2009 a project began to replace the Patch Bridge swing bridge with a motor-powered design instead of the former hand-cranked system.

 Today, the canal can be used by boats up to 64 m in length, 9.6 m in beam and 32 m in height.
 The maximum draft is 3.5 m.

 The canal links directly to the Stroudwater Navigation at Saul Junction, the only such flat crossing between two different canal companies anywhere in the world.